kierblk/code-notes/Sinatra-RESTful-Routing-CRUD.md

 ### Random Notes

 Sinatra view files are `.erb` but you are also allowed to use `.html.erb` should you want to be explicit.
 However, Sinatra knows to render the HTML properly within the `.erb` files.
+This is not Sinatra convention and may require you to add `.html` to routes to a `.html.erb` file.

 Rails, on the other hand, requires the explicit `.html.erb` file type to render properly.